Death Drug: Plot

-Later on, Jesse visits a local nursing home, where he visits a wheelchair-bound man that he identified as his father.
+Later on, Jesse visits a local nursing home, where he visits a man in a wheelchair that he identified as his father.
 Jesse talks about his success and becomes very saddened about it, especially after noticing that his father is non-responsive of the news, other than saying, "I have no son", in a nod to The Jazz Singer.

 Jesse and his now-wife later shop at a supermarket; while there, Jesse began to experience severe hallucinations, ranging from rats in a pile of oranges, to shoppers and employees turning into zombies and ogres, to spiders magically appearing on Jesse's arm.
 Scared and mentally tormented, Jesse leaves the store through the back onto a street, running towards a moving delivery truck, thinking that it was alive.
 The driver, not seeing Jesse until the last second, struck him, killing him on the scene.

 The accident was followed by special news bulletin by Larry McCormick, announcing the death of Jesse Thomas.
 McCormick then interviews an executive with Crown Records, who talked about Jesse's accomplishments, then later admitting that they should have done something about his addiction when they first suspected that there was a problem.
 The film then flashes forward five years, where Jesse's widowed wife and their child, Jesse Jr., visit Jesse's grave; while there, they noticed nearby the drug dealer that sold angel dust to Jesse, still in business.